-Family-style meals—putting all of the food for a meal on the table and allowing everyone to serve themselves—is an approach that can have such a positive impact.
-It can improve what the kids eat and the mood of everyone at the table.
+Family style meals, where you put all of the food for a meal on the table and allow everyone to serve themselves, is an approach that can be easy and improve “picky” eating.
 Here’s how to do it, some tips to keep in mind, and how to streamline dishes to avoid a full sink.

-Before I tell you that serving meals family style will solve all your problems—because I know you won’t believe me—let me say I’ve been serving meals in this way for 9 years.
-My oldest daughter was fed this way at her day care and I adopted it since it seemed to work so well for her.
+Before I tell you that serving family style meals will solve all your problems—because I know you won’t believe me—let me say I’ve been serving meals in this way for over a decade.
+My oldest daughter was fed this way at her daycare and I adopted it since it seemed to work so well for her.

 And then I read about why this method works so well in the words of experts including Ellyn Satter and I was totally hooked.

-My goal with family meals is to create an environment where everyone gets to enjoy each other’s company, not to get the kids to eat a certain amount of vegetables.
+My goal with healthy family meals is to create an environment where everyone gets to enjoy each other’s company, not to get the kids to eat a certain amount of vegetables.
 It’s to lessen my workload and avoid making more than one meal.
+And by putting all of the food onto the table at once, I can actually sit and enjoy my food, too.

-I’ve found that the happier meals can be, the more the kids can relax and feel safe, which may, one day, help them to eat a broader range of foods.
+Plus: I’ve found that the happier meals can be, the more the kids can relax and feel safe, which may, one day, help them to eat a broader range of foods.
+Here’s more on how to make this work in your house and the best recipes to try.

 Your toddler won’t eat?
 Help is here!